Lenard-Balescu correction to mean-field theory: Introduction

 \subsection{General overview}

 Consider the dynamics of a system of $N$ classical particles in the torus $\T^d$ as given by Newton's equations of motion,

-where $\{(x_{j,N},v_{j,N})\}_{j=1}^N$ denotes the set of positions and velocities of the particles in the phase space $\D:=\T^d\times\R^d$, where $V:\T^d\to\R$ is a long-range interaction potential, and where the mean-field scaling is considered.
+where $\{(x_{j,N},v_{j,N})\}_{j=1}^N$ denotes the set of positions and velocities of the particles in the phase space $\D:=\T^d\times\R^d$ and where $V:\T^d\to\R$ is a long-range interaction potential.
+In the mean-field scaling that is considered here, the strength of each binary interaction is~$O(\frac1N)$, so that the total force exerted on a particle by all the others is of order~$O(1)$.
 In terms of a probability density $F_N$ on the $N$-particle phase space $\D^N=(\T^d\times\R^{d})^N$, these equations are equivalent to the following Liouville equation,

 where particles are assumed to be exchangeable, hence $F_N$ is symmetric in its $N$ variables $z_j:=(x_j,v_j)\in\D$, $1\le j\le N$.
 In the large-$N$ limit, rather than describing the whole set of individual particle trajectories in this $N$-body problem, one looks for an ``averaged'' description of the system: one may typically focus on the evolution of one ``typical'' particle in the system, as described by the first marginal of $F_N$,